reminia/json2struct/README.md

 # json2struct

-json2struct is a tool that can convert json to Golang struct type.
+json2struct is a tool which can convert json to Golang struct types.